Zero waste stores around the world

 Zero Waste Shopping in the US

 In the US the supermarket chain Whole Foods is a great place to buy bulk and bring your own container.
-Some Whole Foods Stores even except to let you bring your container for the salad bar (like in Flagstaff) others sadly don't.
+They also have a huge variety of unwrapped fresh produce.
+Some Whole Foods Stores even except to let you bring your container for the salad bar (like in Flagstaff) others sadly don’t.
+Some do have reusable plates if you want to stay in for lunch, some do have a little more eco friendly container to go.

 In Canada you´ve got the Bulk Store Chain Bulk-Barn in a lot of Cities.
-They have a great range of bulk products, but it´s not about a plastic free shopping.
-They offer plastic bags only, but you bring your own reusable bags or jars, and they also sell jars and reusable bags if you need some.
+They have a great range of bulk products, but it´s not about a plastic free shopping and its not organic.
+They offer free plastic bags only, but you bring your own reusable bags or jars, and they also sell jars and reusable bags if you need some.

 In Toronto we lived close to a Bulk Store called Urban Bulk Emporium.
 A really nice shop (not plastic free yet), offering a range of organic products too.
 And they appreciate if you bring your own bags and container.